Particular/docs.particular.net/Content/ServiceMatrix/getting-started-sagasfullduplex-2.0.md

 ![Billing and PaymentProcessing Endpoint Consoles](images/servicematrix-billingandpaymentprocessingconsoles.png)

-The `Billing` service receives the `Orderaccepted` event and handles it in the `OrderAcceptedProcessor` component, now running as a saga.
-It handles the event and sends the `SubmitPayment`command to the `SubmitPaymentProcessor` component running in the `OrderProcessing` endpoint.
-The `SubmitPaymentResponse` reply is sent back to the `OrderAcceptedProcessor` saga.
+The `Billing` service receives the `Orderaccepted` event and handles it in the `OrderAcceptedHandler` component, now running as a saga.
+It handles the event and sends the `SubmitPayment`command to the `SubmitPaymentHandler` component running in the `OrderProcessing` endpoint.
+The `SubmitPaymentResponse` reply is sent back to the `OrderAcceptedHandler` saga.
 Once both the `OrderAccepted` event and the `SubmitPaymentResponse` messages have been received, the saga is complete.

 ## Using ServiceInsight
 [ServiceInsight](../ServiceInsight/index.md "ServiceInsight") is an additional tool in the NServiceBus framework.
 It uses audit and error data to provide a valuable view of a running system.
 If you have ServiceInsight installed, it launches each time you debug.
 When used at debug time, ServiceInsight lists and illustrates the messages related to your current debug session.